itversity/data-engineering-on-gcp/09 Integration of Dataproc and Google BigQuery.md

 Make sure to login and validate by querying table in Google BigQuery.

 ## Reset Table in Google BigQuery
-Let us go ahead and truncate the table in BigQuery, so thate we can deploy the Spark Job to load the data into the table.
+Let us go ahead and truncate the table in BigQuery, so that we can deploy the Spark Job to load the data into the table.
 * We can use `TRUNCATE TABLE retail.daily_product_revenue` to truncate the table.

 ## Build Dataproc Spark Job with BigQuery Integration